EPICS Network Protocols in Containers#

 PV Access#

-Port Mapping for PVA using UDP always fails because PVA servers open a new random port for each circuit and this is not NAT friendly.
+• Port mapping over UDP always fails: a PVA server opens a new random port per circuit, which is not NAT friendly.

-To talk to a non PVXS server, a pvagw running in the same container network may be used.
+• To talk to a non-PVXS server, run a pvagw in the same container network.

 #!/bin/bash